-Jade Plant (Crassula ovata) are a classic houseplant, especially for the neglectful home owner.
-It prefer bright light and occasional water in the warm season, but other than that the plants are fairly self-sufficient.
-In good conditions, you may still find white spots on Jade Plant leaves; but if the plant’s overall health is good, you should not worry too much.
-What causes white spots on Jade Plant?
+Crassula ovata, commonly known as Jade Plant, is a classic houseplant, especially for the neglectful homeowner.
+It prefers bright light and occasional water in the warm season, but other than that, the plants are fairly self-sufficient.
+You may still find white spots on the leaves of the Jade Plant in good condition, but if the plant's overall health is good, you should not worry too much.
+So what causes white spots on a Jade Plant?
 It may be a natural phenomenon or a bit of a fungal disease, but either way, there are easy methods to define and deal with the problem.

 What Causes White Spots?

-The few times I have discovered white spots on my Jade Plant, I simply rubbed them off lightly and the plant was no worse for wear.
-The actual cause of the white spots on Jade Plant leaves might be powdery mildew, or even a condition where the plant stores salts and “sweats” the excess out through its leaves.
-One cause has a quick fix and the other requires some cultural adjustment and treatment.
-Both are really not all that harmful to your plant and learning how to get rid of white spots on Jade Plants is a matter of some quick steps.
+The actual cause of the white spots on the leaves of the Jade Plant might be powdery mildew or even a condition where the plant stores salts and "sweats" the excess out through its leaves.
+One cause has a quick fix, and the other requires some cultural adjustment and treatment.
+However, both are not all that harmful to your plant, and learning how to get rid of white spots on Jade Plants is a matter of some quick steps.

 Most gardeners are familiar with powdery mildew.
-It occurs when there is low light, improper circulation, cooler temperatures and excess humidity.
-Overhead watering leaves foliage damp, which in winter months tends to stay moist for a long period.
+It occurs when there is low light, improper circulation, cooler temperatures, and excess humidity.
+Overhead watering leaves foliage damp, which tends to stay moist for a long period in winter.
 This promotes the formation of fungal spores that cause powdery mildew.

 Avoid overhead watering and use a fan to increase circulation.
 Pinch off affected foliage and discard it.
-A solution of baking soda and vinegar is how to get rid of white spots on jade plants with powdery mildew.
+Baking soda and vinegar solution is how to get rid of white spots on jade plants with powdery mildew.
 Spray on the leaves but ensure the leaves dry within a few hours.

-Overhead watering may also leave hard water spots on leaves.
+Overhead watering may also leave hard water spots on the leaves.

-All plants uptake water through their roots with a few rare exceptions.
-Jade Plants store water in their fleshy leaves, which makes them ideal species in arid zones.
-They capture infrequent rainwater and store it until they need it much like a squirrel hoarding nuts.
+All plants uptake water through their roots, with a few rare exceptions.
+Jade Plants store water in their fleshy leaves, making them ideal species in arid zones.
+They capture infrequent rainwater and store it until they need it, much like a squirrel hoarding nuts.
 This gives the leaves their plump appearance.

 Other Reasons for White Spots